vine-comment/vine/README.md

 ####DOING

+* Account system with OAuth.
-* accounts
+* Android native app.
-* android front
-* use redis
-* comment as a tree(site->dir1->dir2->last_pathname)
+* Redis as a cache layer.
-* ajax pagination(dynamic)
+* Multi-layer comment board. `(site->dir1->dir2->page)`

 ####BUG-TRACKING

-* https://github.com/ bugs... the script couldn't work via https. maybe we need a https scripts
+* https://github.com/ the script couldn't work via https.
+We need to support scripts via https.
-* iframe in page will load this plugin, it may be an unwanted action
+* iframe in page will load this plugin, it may be an unwanted action.
 * timezone is not correct.. now it's utc. we should display it as viewers' time.
 Or it should be showed like youtube?
 * jquery confict again.